troyeagle/gitlab/readme.txt

-this is a git learning program this is git line 2
+Git is a distributed version control system
+Git is a free software distributed under the GPL